nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 We suggest reading the NGINX [documentation on resolve location priority](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#nginx-location-priority) to gain additional contenx about NGINX and NGINX Plus before using the ``path-regex`` annotation.

-## Simple Ingress Type
+## Ingress Type

-In this example, you will use the `nginx.org/path-regex` annotations to add regex modifiers the location paths.
+In this example, you will use the `nginx.org/path-regex` annotations to add regex modifiers to the location paths.

 Start by modifying `cafe-ingress.yaml` metadata to add the annotation section and configure the ``nginx.org/path-regex`` annotation.